mrINEX/learn-English/Course 3 English.md

 words: [BELONG - belong], [unity], improve,
       [by your side],
 sentence: [Take me home.]
 Do you wear a fur coat in winter?
 Do they wear raincoats in summer?
 Do we wear shorts [at] work?
 Does she often wear trainers?
 Does he wear these shorts?
 Do you wear stockings?
 What does Olga wear in autumn?
 [What do you wear?]

+29.07(38 lesson "!")
+words: dress-code, [festive], business, [casual], [jewellery, earrings, necklace, bracelet], suit, tie, knee, [rarely]
+       [indoor], [outdoor], activity, [out], read, [magazines], listen, [surf], [board], [dress suit, dress shoes], [bow-tie], pretty earrings, [knee-length skirt], free time, [indoor activity], [outdoor activity], listen [to] music, watch TV, watch a movie, [listen to the radio], [surf the net/internet], play darts, play chess, play [board] games, play the piano, [I like],
+sentence: Jim doesn't wear bow-ties.
+[I am wearing a evening dress.]
+They are wearing dresses.
+OLga is wearing a short-sleeved dress now.
+Olga usually wears long dresses.
+What do you wear in spring?
+[I have got a lot of free time.
+Olga hasn't got much free time.]
+Have you got much free time?
+Indoor activity is activity at home.
+Outdoor activity is activity [not at home].
+[I like surfing the net.]
+I don't like listening to the radio.